 When I try to type certain characters into MasterCook 15, I get an error message.

-Sync has issues with them.
+Those characters are no longer allowed in any titles (category, recipe, menu, etc.) because they cause a great deal of problems for our online servers and those who sync with their MasterCook.com account.
 Some characters cause a more critical problem than others.
 For example, when a backslash character is used in a cookbook or recipe name, it prevents the Sync screen from loading at all.
 It's just blank.
 It's been a huge headache for many users.
 When other characters are used such as the forward slash and colon they will partially sync but then get stuck in the server and can't be synced or removed later and they remain in the Sync screen and online even though they have been deleted and removed from the program on the computer.
 It's because the internet can't handle these special characters.

 If you want to bypass it and take your chances, you can always paste the character in.
 It just prevents you from typing them in.